MicrosoftDocs/customer-insights/topics/developers/quick-starts/2_1_define-insight.md

 ---
 # Define your insight

-Let's see count of cars divided into fuel types.
-That would be distinct count of VIN numbers, split into fuel types.
-Then only select electric.
-Add another split - cities.
+Create a count of cars divided into fuel types: a distinct count of VIN numbers, split into fuel types.
+Then select electric from the available fuel types.
+Add another split: cities.

 Now you have a chart that shows cities with the highest number of electric cars.
-You think this is a useful value you will re-use in the future.
-Then we can turn it into a metric.
+This seems like a useful value you can reuse in the future by turning it into a metric.

 ![Insight into metrics](collect-more-signals.png)